 The Company's international business model is to partner with local merchandising companies and combine the Company's proprietary software and expertise in the merchandising and marketing services business with their partner's knowledge of the local market.
-In 2001, the Company established its Japanese subsidiary to provide the latest in-store merchandising and marketing services to the Japanese market.
-Since 2003, the Company has expanded its international presence to Canada, Turkey, South Africa, India, Romania, China, Lithuania, Latvia, Estonia, Australia, and New Zealand.
-Today the Company has nine subsidiaries operating in 13 countries whose population represents approximately 48% of the total world population.
+Since 2000, the Company has expanded its international presence to Japan, Canada, Turkey, South Africa, India, Romania, China, Lithuania, Latvia, Estonia, Australia, and New Zealand.
+Today the Company operates in 13 countries whose population represents approximately 48% of the total world population.

-Certain of these subsidiaries are profitable, while others are operating at a loss.
+Certain of these international subsidiaries are profitable, while others are operating at a loss.
 In the event certain subsidiaries have continued losses, the Company may be required to make additional cash infusions into those subsidiaries.